arre-adi/criculator/README.md

 - Maybe hear a thing or two when you punch in certain numbers (hint: think jersey numbers)

 ## How to install?
-Just grab the APK from this link: [Download Cricket Calculator APK]() Once you've got it, just install it on your Android phone and you're good to go!
+Just grab the APK from this link:"Will share soon" Once you've got it, just install it on your Android phone and you're good to go!

 ## Tech used